History of Hungary: Nationalization

-The Hungarian churches were systematically intimidated.
-Cardinal József Mindszenty, who had bravely opposed the German Nazis and the Hungarian Fascists during the Second World War, was arrested in December 1948 and accused of treason.
-After five weeks under arrest (which included torture), he confessed to the charges against him and he was sentenced to life imprisonment.
-The Protestant churches were also purged, and their leaders were replaced by those willing to remain loyal to Rákosi's government.
+Cardinal József Mindszenty was arrested in December 1948 and accused of treason.
+After five weeks under arrest (which included torture), he confessed to the charges against him and was sentenced to life imprisonment.
+The Protestant and Catholic churches were also purged, and their leaders were replaced by those willing to remain loyal to Rákosi's government.

-The Hungarian military hastily staged public, pre-arranged trials to purge "Nazi remnants and imperialist saboteurs".
-Several officers were sentenced to death and executed in 1951, including Lajos Toth, a distinguished fighter ace of the World War II Royal Hungarian Air Force, who had voluntarily returned from U.S. captivity to help revive Hungarian aviation.
+The Hungarian military hastily staged public trials to purge "Nazi remnants and imperialist saboteurs".
+Several officers were sentenced to death and executed in 1951, including Lajos Toth, a distinguished fighter ace of World War II.
 The victims were cleared posthumously following the overthrow of communism.

-Preparations for a show trial started in Budapest in 1953 to prove that Raoul Wallenberg had not been dragged off in 1945 to the Soviet Union but was the victim of "cosmopolitan Zionists".
-For the purposes of this show trial, three Jewish leaders as well as two would-be "eyewitnesses" were arrested and interrogated by torture.
-The show trial was initiated in Moscow, following Stalin's anti-Zionist campaign.
-After the death of Stalin and Lavrentiy Beria, the preparations for the trial were stopped and the arrested persons were released.

 Rivalry between communist leaders

 Rákosi's priorities for the economy were developing military industry and heavy industry and providing the Soviet Union with war compensation.
 Improving standards of living were not a priority, and for this reason the people of Hungary saw living standards fall.
 Although his government became increasingly unpopular, he had a firm grip on power until Stalin died on 5 March 1953 and a confused power struggle began in Moscow.
 Some of the Soviet leaders perceived the unpopularity of the Hungarian regime and ordered Rákosi to give up his position as prime minister in favor of another former communist-in-exile in Moscow, Imre Nagy, who was Rákosi's chief opponent in the party.
 Rákosi, however, retained his position as general secretary of the Hungarian Working People's Party, and over the next three years the two men became involved in a bitter struggle for power.

 As Hungary's prime minister, Nagy slightly relaxed state control over the economy and the mass media and encouraged public discussion on political and economic reform.
 In order to improve general living standards, he increased the production and distribution of consumer goods and reduced the tax and quota burdens of the peasants.
-Nagy also closed forced-labor camps, released most of the political prisoners—the communists were allowed back into party ranks—and reined in the secret police, whose hated head Gábor Péter was convicted and imprisoned in 1954.
+Nagy also closed forced-labor camps, released most of the political prisoners and reined in the secret police, whose hated head Gábor Péter was convicted and imprisoned in 1954.
 All these rather moderate reforms earned him widespread popularity in the country, especially among the peasantry and the left-wing intellectuals.